-VitroLabs intends to use stem-cell technology and tissue engineering to cultivate real leather without the need to raise and slaughter animals.
+VitroLabs Inc uses stem-cell technology and tissue engineering to cultivate real leather without the need to raise and slaughter animals.

 Production process: Cultivation

-Cultivated leather has the potential to be more sustainable than traditional animal leather and petroleum-based alternatives in a number of categories.
+Cultivated leather is more sustainable than traditional animal leather and petroleum-based alternatives in a number of categories.
 The cultivation process likely uses less water, land, and fewer chemicals than the production of traditional leather and is certainly much better in terms of animal welfare.